mate-desktop/mate-desktop.org/README.md

   * Add more text to the homepage.
     * Floating MATE logo
-    * All the applications, with improved layout.
+    * All the applications, with an improved layout.
   * Integrate SocialSharePrivacy
     * https://github.com/panzi/SocialSharePrivacy